 This proxy statement/prospectus includes unaudited pro forma combined financial statements for First Advantage that reflect an estimated purchase price for US SEARCH of \$60.2 million, which estimate is required to be made for accounting purposes but does not reflect a specific valuation used or agreed to by the parties in negotiating the terms of the proposed combination.
-The estimated purchase price for US SEARCH included in the unaudited pro forma combined financial statements for First Advantage is based on an estimate of the fair value of the net assets to be contributed by First American in the mergers, which was determined by First American after date of the merger agreement based on the actual purchase price paid by First American for each of Employee Health Programs and SafeRent in the fourth quarter of 2002 and a valuation of the remaining FAST division companies based on past and expected future performance.
+The estimated purchase price for US SEARCH included in the unaudited pro forma combined financial statements for First Advantage is based on an estimate of the fair value of the net assets to be contributed by First American in the mergers, which was determined by First American after date of the merger agreement based on the actual purchase price paid by First American for each of Employee Health Programs and SafeRent in the fourth quarter of 2002 and a valuation of the remaining FAST division companies undertaken as part of impairment testing required by SFAS 142.